- About Artistic Pools

 Finally, be sure to take a few moments and reflect on this special time.
 Remember the men and women that have given their lives for our country and for our freedom and celebrate their efforts.

 To maximize interest and make best use of your arbor or pergola you should consider training climbing plants with fragrant blooms to climb the structure.
+That might require some Garden Paving first, but all of it is worth it.
 Not only do fragrant climbing plants provide additional protection from the sun, they also provide sweet to heady fragrances that can be enjoyed from late spring to mid-August, depending on the variety.
 In no particular order, here are six favorite plants for pergola and arbor cover.

 When deciding which climbing plant (or plants) to use to cover your arbor or pergola you will want to consider how rapidly you want it to cover your structure, which color blooms you prefer to compliment your outdoor area, and if you prefer a sweet or heady fragrance.
 You will also want to think about the hardiness of the plant and the amount of sun available.